kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 2/README.md

 ## Assignment[^1]

 There is one assignment for this week.
-Its detailed description can be found below, its **main focus** is on the use of first-class functions, namely
+Its detailed description can be found at the end of this document.
+Its **main focus** is on the use of first-class functions, namely
 - function as a return value
 - function as a variable and also
 - function as an argument